Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version with addition of Multiplayer Server README - Rev.159 November 29th, 2024
+﻿Open Rails NewYear README - Rev.160
+December 19th, 2024

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.